Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mount Pleasant recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New building activity consists of 93.0% detached dwellings and 7.0% attached dwellings, maintaining the area's traditional suburban character focused on family homes.
-Mount Pleasant indicates a mature market with around 443 people per approval.
-Population forecasts estimate an increase of 1,072 residents by 2041.
+Nationally, it ranks around the 37th percentile, indicating relatively constrained buyer choice and supporting interest in existing dwellings.
+This is below the national average, suggesting an established area with potential planning limitations.
+New building activity shows 92% detached dwellings and 8% attached dwellings, maintaining Mount Pleasant's traditional suburban character focused on family homes.
+With around 463 people per approval, it indicates a mature market.
+Population forecasts estimate Mount Pleasant will gain 947 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development